Cognigy/Documentation/docs/en/docs/ai/limitations.md

 This page contains default quotas and limitations that apply to new Cognigy AI installations.

 !!! note "Changing values for managed Cognigy AI environments"
-    In case you want to request a change for your managed Cognigy  AI environment, please submit a Support request using this template:
+    In case you want to request a change for your managed Cognigy  AI environment, submit a Support request using this template:
     ````
     Hello Cognigy Support,